Devollox/void-presence/README.md

 > **⏱️ Initial Delay:** When you first start Void Presence, there's approximately a 25 second delay before the status appears in Discord.
 This is normal and only happens on startup.
 After that, status updates every 30 seconds.

+>⏱️ Idle disconnect: means that when the log shows idle followed by disconnect, it most likely indicates that Discord is restarting or reconnecting RPC rather than the app being broken.
+Seeing idle at startup is normal and just means the client is waiting for the first successful connection and presence update.

 ## Configuration

 ### Discord Application ID